ytrevor81/NFL-Stats-Web-Scrape/README.md

 # NFL-Stats-Web-Scrape
 This web scraper gathers basic statistics and career statistics provided by the NFL on their official website for active players and all 40,000+ retired players.
+Complete dataset is available here: https://www.kaggle.com/trevyoungquist/2020-nfl-stats-active-and-retired-players

 ## How to run the code
 After installing the requirements from requirements.txt, open your preferred terminal, navigate into the Scraper directory and type the command "python Activate.py"